 Another major priority area for NIDA will be to further explore the link between stress and drug abuse.
-As our Nation continues to recover from the terrorist attacks that occurred in September 2001 and to cope with the fear of ongoing threats against our country, NIDA will expand its research portfolio to further examine the role that stress plays in the initiation and reinstatement of drug use.
-At the basic research level, NIDA will examine the role that both acute and chronic stress play in changing circuitry in the brain that in turn affects behavior.
-Epidemiologists, ethnographers, and prevention researchers will be looking more closely at drug use prevalence rates following the September attacks.
+At the basic research level NIDA will examine the role that both acute and chronic stress play in changing circuitry in the brain that in turn affects behavior.
+Epidemiologists, ethnographers, and prevention researchers will be looking more closely at drug use prevalence rates following the September 11, 2001 attacks.
 NIDA will also continue to support research that helps to reduce the burden of tobacco-related diseases.
 Recognizing that it is addiction to the drug nicotine that drives the continued use of tobacco in this country and abroad and that smoking cessation remains among the most cost-effective approaches to reducing cancer and cardiovascular disease risk, NIDA will work with the National Cancer Institute (NCI) and other NIH institutes to identify promising new compounds that can be developed and tested in clinical trial settings.
 Other key research priorities for NIDA include: using rapidly developing technologies such as microarrays and neuroimaging to discover the mechanisms underlying the transition from use to addiction; studying the genetic and environmental components of vulnerability to addiction; predicting, preventing, and combating emerging drug problems, such as increases in use of "club drugs" and the abuse of prescription drugs, such as Oxycontin; developing new behavioral treatments for addiction; supporting research that focuses on children and adolescents; reducing health disparities; determining the most effective ways to integrate drug abuse treatment and the criminal justice system; and understanding the developmental consequences of prenatal drug exposure, particularly for emerging drug problems such as MDMA (ecstasy) and methamphetamine.
 All of these priority areas build upon NIDA's core programs - basic neuroscience, epidemiology, neuroimaging, prevention, treatment development, behavioral research, health services research, and research on AIDS and other medical consequences of drug abuse - together they will continue to provide us with new and crucial insights into how best to prevent and treat drug abuse and addiction.